Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Observation and data analysis

 \section{Observation and data analysis}

-We have detected an outburst from the X-ray pulsar 2S 1417--624 and followed the evolution of the outburst using different instruments.
-We use data from all-sky X-ray monitors like Swift/BAT (15--50 keV), MAXI/GSC (2--20 keV), Fermi/GBM (12--50 keV).
-We analyzed the NICER data during the rising phase of the 2021 outburst and Swift/XRT data, close to the peak of the outburst.
-We used the {\tt HEASOFT} v6.27.2 for the data reduction and analysis.
+We detected an outburst from the X-ray pulsar 2S 1417--624 and followed the evolution of the outburst using different instruments.
+We use data from all-sky X-ray monitors like \textit{Swift}/BAT (15--50~keV), \textit{MAXI}/GSC (2--20~keV), and \textit{Fermi}/GBM (12--50~keV).
+We analyzed the \textit{NICER} data during the rising phase of the 2021 outburst near the peak.
+We used the \texttt{HEASOFT} v6.27.2 for the data reduction and analysis.
+BAT onboard the \textit{Swift} observatory \citep{Ge04} is sensitive in hard X-ray (15--50~keV) \citep{Kr13}.
+We have used the results of the BAT transient monitor during the outburst, which were provided by the BAT team.
+BAT flux reached a maximum of $\sim $0.1 Crab during the first week of February 2021.

-BAT onboard the Swift observatory \citep{Ge04} is sensitive in hard X-ray (15-50 keV) \citep{Kr13}.
-We have used the results of the BAT transient monitor during the outburst, which is provided by the BAT team.
-BAT flux reached a maximum of $\sim$100 mCrab during the first week of February and continued for $\sim$2 months.
+We have made use of \textit{MAXI}/GSC (2--20~keV) light curves data \citep{Ma09} to follow up on the outburst and to study the evolution of spectral states. \textit{MAXI} in-orbit operation was started in 2009, and nearly 300 pre-registered sources have been monitored at regular intervals in different energy bands (2--4~keV, 4--10~keV, and 10--20~keV bands).
+The data provided by \textit{MAXI}/GSC is averaged for every day.
+We have studied the evolution of the hardness of the X-ray pulsar using data from different energy bands.